 Guidance & Interpretation: High is good.
 Breastfeeding, especially in the first six months, is generally accepted to have health benefits for the child.
 A low percentage of mothers breastfeeding could prompt questions surrounding the PCT's health promotion schemes.
-This data was collected for the first time in 2003/04 and the breastfeeding status of new mothers was only recorded in 87% of maternities, rising to 93% in 2004/05in 2005/06 the figure was 93% although in some PCTs this % was much lower.
+This data was collected for the first time in 2003/04 and the breastfeeding status of new mothers was only recorded in 87% of maternities, rising to 93% in 2004/05, and in some PCTs this % was much lower.
 Recognising the data quality/coverage issues, the Healthcare Commission PI measured the % for which breastfeeding status was recorded, rather than the % breastfeeding.
-In future a higher percentage of data is expected to be available which should make this indicator more reliable.

-Judgment basis: Judgment basis: green = significantly low rate with 95% confidence amber = within the expected range of variation with 95% confidence red = significantly high rate with 95% confidence.
+In 2005/6 a new national target was included in the AHC: Breastfeeding initiation rates.
+This indicator is an assessment against PCT plan.
+A percentage greater than zero indicates that the organisation has exceeded their planned performance.
+A negative percentage indicates that the organisation's actual performance was below planned performance amber = within the expected range of variation with 95% confidence red = significantly high rate with 95% confidence.
 NB Confidence intervals are not shown as the calculation uses an additive over-dispersion model which replaces a single target value with a distribution representing acceptable variability.
 If the observed indicator is inside the tolerance range, then it cannot be declared significantly different.
 If it is just outside and there is some overlap with its confidence interval, then it still may be OK.
 But if there is no overlap, or only minimal overlap, it will be declared significantly different (this assessment is based on a formula and does not correspond exactly to whether the intervals overlap or not).
 This means that CI alone might suggest a significant difference where one is not present.